-Older affiliate programs that have been sitting on archaic networks for the last few years have untapped potential.
+Older affiliate programs always have untapped potential and room for improvement.
 There are new strategies for growth and profitability that most merchants haven’t considered yet.
 Today I’ll review some of those ideas and talk about the state of affiliate program management.

 Q & A

-If your affiliate program is at least 2 years old, it’s time to do a deep dive.
+If your affiliate program has already gone through the launch period, it’s time to do a deep dive.
 Look at your last monthly report and answer some foundational questions.

 The Management Team